Nikky-Guninder K. Singh

 Nikky-Guninder Kaur Singh was born in India, and went to Stuart Hall, a Girls' Preparatory School in the USA.
 She received her BA in Philosophy and Religion from Wellesley College, her MA from the University of Pennsylvania, and her PhD from Temple University.
 This photograph with the President of India, Giani Zail Singh, and her father (on her left) celebrates the launching of her first book on Sikh aesthetics.
 The image was taken at the Rashtrapati Bhavan (President's House), New Delhi, India.

-She is the Crawford Family Professor at Colby College in Maine, USA.
+She is the Chair of the department and Crawford Family Professor of Religion at Colby College.
 Her interests focus on poetics and feminist issues.
 Nikky Singh has published extensively in the field of Sikhism, including The Feminine Principle in the Sikh Vision of the Transcendent (Cambridge: Cambridge University Press, 1993), The Name of My Beloved: Verses of the Sikh Gurus (HarperCollins and Penguin), Metaphysics and Physics of the Guru Granth Sahib (Sterling).
 Her book on Sikhism was translated into Japanese.
 She has lectured widely in North America, England, France, India, and Singapore, and her views have been aired on television and radio in America, Canada, Bangladesh, Australia, Ireland and India.

 Of Sacred and Secular Desire makes a major contribution to interfaith